Are you near a vaccine desert? 11 crucial questions answered

 Source: www.videocityguide.com

-From vaccine desserts to pricing and timing, there is a lot we know about forthcoming vaccines â€” and some crucial unknowns.
+From vaccine deserts to pricing and timing, there is a lot we know about forthcoming vaccines â€” and some crucial unknowns.

 More in www.nbcnews.com